 The Smoke to Dagger Transformation was invented in 1701 by English wizard and transfigurist Henry Snuff.
 He was experimenting with incantations one night in front of his fireplace when all of a sudden he heard a clatter coming from the fire.
 Upon further inspection, he found a shining silver dagger behind one of the logs.
 It took him another year to document the spell, however, as he couldn’t remember the exact incantation that he had spoken before the transformation occurred.

 As Mr. Magnusson described to you the common uses of this spell, I will keep this short and just explain its place in the development of your skills in transfiguration.
 The Smoke to Dagger Transformation is of great use in teaching visualization in transfiguration.
 As it has no set shape or structure, it is usually easier to mold in your mind, much like trying to find pictures in clouds.
 Practicing this spell helps students improve their concentration so that it is more of a second nature when it comes to more complicated transfigurations.

 I hope you all enjoyed today’s lesson and our guest lecture by Mr. Magnusson!
 If any of you are interested in a career as a hit wizard, I’m sure he’d be happy to answer any questions you may have for him after class.
-Be sure to take an assignments sheet with you as you leave and I will see you all next week.
+Be sure to take an assignment sheet with you as you leave, and I will see you all next week.
 Class dismissed.